oscar-bender-stone/honors-thesis/source/foundations.typ

 We choose $PA$ as a well-established theorem and a reasonable "minimal" theory.
 This contrasts with $bold("Q")$, which is too weak for computability proofs without induction, as well as $ZFC$, which has oa much larger proof ordinal.
 Welkin requires a rich enough theory that can _directly_ encode its core proofs, even with added verbosity.
 Note that any of these proofs can be _astronomically large_, but the point is to work in a theory where they are _possible_.

-Note that from the work of Sergei Artemov, there is a weak form consistency that can be proven in $PA$ _and_ $ZFC$, separately.
+Note that from the work of Sergei Artemov, there is a weak form consistency that can be proven in $PA$ _and_ $ZFC$,separately.
 However, $PA$ is needed as a meta-theory to ensure that Welkin is self-contained; see more in Boostrap for details. $PA$ can also be used to _define_ Turing machines, which we explore next.

 == Turing Machines